tomasalmeida/tomasalmeida.github.io/content/posts/2021/05/creating-an-archetype-from-project.md

 Let's go through all the steps from our archetype example project until our archetype.

-#### 1. Rename all dot files
+#### 1. Rename all dotfiles

-It was a known issue that dot files are not included in the archetype.
-So we need to rename them to include it as part of our archetype.
+It was a known issue that dotfiles are not included in the archetype.
+So we need to rename them, so they will be also included in the generated archetype (and posterior project).

 ```shell
 mv .gitignore dot.gitignore